cjdbarlow/Part-One/glomerular_filtration_and_tubular_function.md

     $$NFP = P_{Glomerular \ Hydrostatic} - P_{Bowman's \ Hydrostatic} -P_{Glomerular \ Oncotic}$$

-    As protein is not filtered, oncotic pressure in Bowman's space is trivial and it is not included.
+    As protein is not filtered in normal states, the oncotic pressure in Bowman's Space is usually assumed to be 0mmHg.

     * **Hydrostatic pressure**
     Determined by renal blood flow and the relative constriction of the **afferent** and **efferent** arterioles.
 Hydrostatic pressure **decreases along the capillary**.